Azure/Azure-Landing-Zones/docs/content/accelerator/troubleshooting.md

 ---
 Having trouble using the module and unable to find a solution in the Wiki?

-If it isn't listed below, let us know about it in our [Issues][Issues] log.
+If it isn't listed below, let us know about it in our [Issues](https://github.com/Azure/ALZ-PowerShell-Module/issues) log.
 We'll do our best to help and you may find your issue documented here.

 ## PowerShell ALZ Module Failing for non-obvious reasons